KeesCBakker/Strongly-Typed-Events-for-TypeScript/packages/strongly-typed-events/README.md

 - <a href="https://github.com/KeesCBakker/Strongly-Typed-Events-for-TypeScript/blob/master/documentation/OnEventsDispatchersAndLists.md">On events, dispatchers and lists (a general explanation of the system)</a>
 - <a href="https://github.com/KeesCBakker/Strongly-Typed-Events-for-TypeScript/blob/master/documentation/HowToUseInNodeJs.md">How to use Strongly Typed Events in Node.js?</a>
 - <a href="https://github.com/KeesCBakker/Strongly-Typed-Events-for-TypeScript/blob/master/documentation/SomeUnsubStrategies.md">Some unsubscribe strategies</a>

+Check the <a href="https://github.com/KeesCBakker/Strongly-Typed-Events-for-TypeScript/documentation">documentation</a> or the <a href="examples">examples</a> for more information.

 # History